alex-hoagland/HAD5772/README.md

 2. Exercises: sample exercises to be used throughout the course
 3. Lectures: Slides and code from all lectures

-For questions or comments, email me at alexander.hoagland@utoronto.ca
+For questions or comments, email me at alexander.hoagland@utoronto.ca.